datumbrain/engineering/_posts/2020-03-26-commit-messages.md

 Assuming we have a task in a project named "My Good Project", it will be assigned a three-letter code (by convention) followed by a hyphen and a task number.
 Such as, `MGP-1`.

-`MGP-1` will be prepended with pull request wrapped in square brackets as
+`MGP-1` will be prepended with pull request title, wrapped in square brackets as

 ```
 [MGP-1]